ozturkcemal/discreet/README.md

 ## The Tutorial

 This is the companion website for a tutorial introducing computational discrete optimization through integer linear programming, Python, and Gurobi.
+I wrote this tutorial thinking about undergraduate students that would like to learn about discrete optimization and take their first steps in doing research with a computational flavor.

 The tutorial can be downloaded by clicking on the page title, or from one of the following preprint repositories:

 - arXiv (publication on hold)
 - [Optimization Online](https://optimization-online.org/?p=31715)